Persian Inscriptions on Indian Monuments: Book contents

-Mughal dynasty or Mughal Persian dynasty who originally came from Greater Khorasan and are known in Iran and Afghanistan as the Gourkanid dynasty also had link to (Ghurid dynasty).
-Mughal Persian dynasty begins with Babur a Persian word meaning Tiger.
+Mughal dynasty or Mughal Persian dynasty who originally came from the Greater Khorasan and are known in Iran and Afghanistan as the Gurkanid dynasty also had link to the Ghurid dynasty.
+Mughal Persian dynasty begins with Babur (a Persian word meaning "tiger").
 His grandson Akbar I developed Indo-Persian culture and the Mughal architecture style developed vigorously during his reign.
 Among his accomplishments were Agra Fort, the fort-city of Fatehpur Sikri, and the Buland Darwaza.
-Akbar's son Jahangir commissioned the Shalimar Gardens in Kashmir and Humayun's Tomb.
+Akbar's son Jahangir commissioned the Shalimar Gardens at Dal Lake, Srinagar, Jammu and Kashmir and Humayun's Tomb at Delhi.